MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 ![The sample PWA, installed and running in its own window](../media/sample-pwa-installed.png)

-To learn more about installing PWAs, see [The user experience of PWAs](../ux.md).
+To learn more about installing PWAs, see [Use Progressive Web Apps in Microsoft Edge](../ux.md).

 <!-- ====================================================================== -->